3 Drawbacks to Consider on the 2022 Toyota RAV4

 The 2022 Toyota RAV4 is one of the most popular vehicles in the world.
-As a brand, Toyota has a reputation for building reliable, high-quality, luxury-equivalent vehicles at an affordable price.
+As a brand, Toyota has a reputation for building reliable high-quality vehicles at an affordable price.
 Historically, the RAV4 is no different.
 This SUV is safe, reliable, and excellent to drive.
-However, there are a few reasons not to buy the 2022 Toyota RAV4.
+However, there are a few drawbacks to the 2022 Toyota RAV4.

 Sure, the 2022 Toyota RAV4 starts below $30,000, but what does that get you?
 If the base model is far worse than every other model, you shouldn’t waste money.
 It’s hard to recommend the LE base model when the XLE and XLE premium provide so much more luxury for just a few thousand dollars more.

 A 2022 Toyota RAV4 LE base model misses out on LED fog lamps, 19-inch wheels, a power liftgate, dual-zone automatic climate control, faux-leather upholstery, and a leather-wrapped steering wheel and knob.
 Fortunately, Toyota’s suite of driver assistance features is standard across all models.
 That makes it easy to recommend the well-equipped XLE or XLE Premium trims, but not the base model or most expensive trims.